CWood-sdf/46F-Docs/docs/PVector/dist2D_PVector.md

 The Euclidian distance formula from geometry is pretty simple:

 $ sqrt((x_2 - x_1)^2 + (y_2 - y_1)^2) $

+This function just substitutes the values of the current vector and the parameter vector into the formula.

 ## Example